-In determining whether there is or is not continuous employment it must be determined whether the employee or employees were currently employed when the business transferred to the purchaser.
+In determining whether there is or is not continuous employment it must be determined whether the employee or employees were currently employed when the business was disposed of.

-If employees are employed at the time the business is transferred and are subsequently terminated, the purchaser is responsible for any compensation or termination pay, or notice in lieu, calculated from the date they were hired by the original seller, and any other outstanding wages including annual vacation pay.
+If employees are employed at the time the business is disposed of and are subsequently terminated, the purchaser is responsible for any compensation for length of service, or notice in lieu, calculated from the date they were hired by the original seller, and any other outstanding wages including annual vacation pay.

-JKL Company operates a retail store and has a work force of 50 employees.
+- JKL Company operates a retail store and has a work force of 50 employees.
 The business is sold to TUV Ltd. All employees continue to be employed by the purchaser and work in their usual jobs.
-The employees' entitlement to the Act is the same after the sale of the business as before the sale.
+The employees' length of service and entitlements under the Act are the same after the sale of the business as before the sale.

-Sam, a 4 year employee of JKL Company, is terminated without notice one month after TUV Ltd. takes possession of the business.
-Sam is entitled to 4 weeks compensation or termination pay.
+- Sam, a 4 year employee of JKL Company, is terminated without notice one month after TUV Ltd. takes possession of the business.
+Sam is entitled to 4 weeks compensation for length of service.

 When the seller terminates an employee prior to the sale of the business, any outstanding wages or compensation pay is the seller's responsibility.
 The employee cannot obtain any outstanding wages or compensation from the purchaser.

 - Lee has worked for 123 Ltd for 5 years.
 123 Ltd. terminates Lee without written notice or compensation on May 1.
 Under the Act Lee is entitled to 5 weeks written notice, compensation pay, or combination of the two.
-ABC Co. buys 123 Ltd. on June 5.
-It is 123 Ltd. that owes the 5 weeks outstanding compensation as Lee was not employed by 123 Ltd. when ABC Co. bought the business.
+ABC Co. buys 123 Ltd. and the date of disposition is May 5.
+123 Ltd. owes the 5 weeks outstanding compensation as it was the employer when Lee was terminated.
+Lee was not an employee when ABC Co. bought the business.

 The sale of a business may result in alterations in conditions of employment for the employees.
 If these alterations are substantial, and adverse, the director may determine that they constitute a termination and, as a result, the employee is entitled to compensation under s.66 of the Act.
 The purchaser would be responsible for paying any subsequent compensation.
 (This could also apply if the changes occurred when there was no sale of the business.).